 The Seakeeper unit is located under the center Lazarette storage area of your vessel.
-The unit's cycling is regulated by an electronic controller and a hydraulic brake throughout each roll cycle to supply maximum anti-roll torque and limits mechanical contact with the hard stops that regulate gimbal angle travel.
+The unit's cycling is regulated by an electronic controller and a hydraulic brake throughout each roll cycle as to supply maximum anti-roll torque and limits mechanical contact with the hard stops that limit the gimbal angle travel.
 Seakeeper operates from 12 volt DC (direct current) and the unit is part of the accessory house battery circuitry.
-A dedicated 80 amp breaker is located at the battery management panel.
+A dedicated 80 amp breaker at battery management panel.